geometrical border

 The Amount of Common Truck Accident Settlements

 Due to the serious injuries that are usually involved, truck accident settlements can result in substantial settlements and verdicts in excess of $1,000,000.00.
-However, it is important to choose a lawyer with expertise in truck accident cases to maximize the value of your case.
+However, it is important to choose a truck accident lawyer with expertise in truck accident cases to maximize the value of your case.

 What Influences My Compensation?